113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 {: #manage-catalogs-plugin}

-The {{site.data.keyword.cloud}} catalogs management command-line interface (CLI) provides extra capabilities for catalogs.
-You can use this {{site.data.keyword.cloud_notm}} CLI to manage your private catalogs that are only available to users in your account, onboard new private software offerings, and manage catalog visibility between the public catalog and your private catalogs.
+The {{site.data.keyword.cloud}} catalogs management command-line interface (CLI) provides extra capabilities for working with products in the {{site.data.keyword.cloud_notm}} catalog and the private catalogs in your account.
+You can use this CLI plug-in to manage your private catalogs that are only available to users in your account, onboard private software products, and manage catalog visibility between the public catalog and your private catalogs.
 {:shortdesc}

 ## Before you begin